 - Nail splitting

-- Nail separation from the skin below, which may or may not be painful
+- Nail separation from the skin below.
+This may or may not be painful.

-- Discharge or fluid from under the nail, which may or may not be an infection.
-It may be foul-smelling and painful.
+- Discharge or fluid from under the nail.
+It may or may not smell bad and be painful.
+This may or may not be an infection.

 - Swelling in the tips of your fingers or toes